raisimTech/raisimLib/docs/sections/Performance.rst

 If you have a big system like the 60-dof chain, the collision detection will take most of the time.
 The model used above does not have a collision body.
+So it is important to model only important collision bodies.

 The new simulation scheme is on average faster than the old scheme.
 However, **3** in the old scheme is faster because the computation of the inverse mass matrix helps the computation of **3**.